How to Grow an Email List in 5 Simple Ways

 If you're active on LinkedIn and you want to collect newsletter subscribers, make sure you're sharing your newsletter URL on your LinkedIn profile in two places.

-Your "Featured" section
+A. Your "Featured" section

 To add it to your featured section, you simply head to your profile, scroll down to your featured section, and click the plus button.
 Next, click "Add a Link".